intershop/intershop-pwa/docs/guides/nginx-startup.md

 > :warning: Multi-Channel configuration with context paths does not work in conjunction with [service workers](../concepts/progressive-web-app.md#service-worker)

-An extended example can be found in the `docker-compose.yml` in the project root.
+An extended list of examples can be found in the [Multi-Site Configurations](../guides/multi-site-configurations.md#Syntax) guide.

 ### Other